ilkerccom/bitcrackrandomiser/README.md

 # Settings

 You can update the application settings via the "[settings.txt](./BitcrackRandomiser/settings.txt)" file or in app.
+You can create your settings file on btcpuzzle.info dashboard.

-You can pass arguments to the application as in the example below.
+Also, You can pass arguments to the application as in the example below.

 ```
 dotnet BitcrackRandomiser.dll target_puzzle=66 user_token=xxxx wallet_address=1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw ...any other settings